marcnol/pyHiM/docs/source/getting_started/param_file.md

 You can find a global description of each parameters in [reference guide](../reference/infoList_comprehension.md).

-Find below an example extract :
+Find below an example extract:
 ```json
 "labels": {
     "DAPI": {